 Open daily (except for Christmas Day), this vintage dreamland caters to the needs of all retro enthusiasts.
 Stumble upon silver estate jewellery, fine antiques, retro toys, classic books, stylish second-hand clothes, well-loved old instruments, sports memorabilia, décor and mid-century modern furnishings.

 This family-run antique mall is renowned as the South’s leading resource for unique, eclectic and difficult to find vintage treasures.
 Vendors travel as far as from Indiana, Ohio and Missouri just to showcase their collection of antiques at Ian Henderson’s Antique Mall.
 As for the customers, they travel from all over America!

 Where: 600 South Broad Street, Monroe, Georgia 30655

 When: Monday – Saturday 10:00 – 18:00, Sunday 12:30 – 18:00

 More information: Read here our full review of Ian Henderson’s Antique Mall

-#5 Flea markets in Georgia: Cobb Antique Mall
+Best flea markets Georgia: #5 Cobb Antique Mall

 We suggest that you set aside at least a few hours to turn this well-loved antique and vintage market inside out.
 Cobb Antique Mall has been in existence for over a decade and takes place in a 37,000 square foot facility.